SAP-archive/teched2020-INT166/exercises/ex2/README.md

 In order to use the Rest API of Document Information Extraction we'll need the Auth Token.

+Here we'll will need the service key that you downloaded in Exercise 2.1.

 Follow this [tutorial](https://developers.sap.com/tutorials/cp-aibus-dox-web-oauth-token.html) to get the Auth Token.

 NOTE: Keep the tab open since we'll need access token in next steps